 The Returning Officer will receive requests for information regarding candidates running for Town Councillor in the Municipal Election from organizations, individuals and the media.
-By completing the Authorization for Release of Personal Information form available at the Municipal Affairs website and submitting along with the Nomination Papers, the Returning Officer will be able to release, upon request, the following information:
+By completing the Authorization for Release of Personal Information form and submitting along with the Nomination Papers, the Returning Officer will be able to release, upon request, the following information:

 Contact Phone Number(s)